Jas-0528/ACIT2911-Project/docs/README.md

 <!-- J: emails also need to be unique -->

+- Your email
-- Your email— <!-- AN: inconsistent use of dash and bullet levels --> needs to be unique and cannot be repeated twice
+  - needs to be unique and cannot be repeated twice
 - A unique username
   - Usernames need to be unique, no two users can have the same username.
 - Password